checkin247/CreditCardTerminalApi/Readme.md

 {
 	"HttpStatus": "<the http state of the response>", "Message": "<an optional message>",
-	"Proceed": "<bool - defining if the command has been acceptet and is executed>" }
+	"Proceed": "<bool - defining if the command has been acceptet and is executed>", "SessionId": "<sessionid>"
+}
 ```